pivotal-cf/docs-pks/vsphere-prepare-env.hbs.md

 This topic describes how to create dedicated users and roles for your vSphere environment before deploying {{  vars.product_full }} ({{ vars.product_short }}).

-<p class="note"><strong>Note</strong>: This topic provides security considerations for defining dedicated vSphere user accounts for use with Kubernetes cluster VMs provisioned by Tanzu Kubernetes Grid Integrated Edition.
-The information in this topic is only relevant if you <strong>do not</strong> want to use the vSphere administrator account for the Tanzu Kubernetes Grid Integrated Edition and Kubernetes cluster VMs.
+<p class="note"><strong>Note</strong>: This topic provides security considerations for defining dedicated vSphere user accounts for use with Kubernetes cluster VMs provisioned by {{  vars.product }}.
+The information in this topic is only relevant if you <strong>do not</strong> want to use the vSphere administrator account for the {{  vars.product }} and Kubernetes cluster VMs.
 If you are comfortable using the vSphere administrator account for the TKGI and Kubernetes cluster VMs, skip this topic.</p>

 ## <a id='overview'></a>Overview

-Before you install Tanzu Kubernetes Grid Integrated Edition on vSphere, you can prepare your vSphere environment by creating the required user accounts and configuring DNS for the TKGI API endpoint.
+Before you install {{  vars.product }} on vSphere, you can prepare your vSphere environment by creating the required user accounts and configuring DNS for the TKGI API endpoint.

 You can create the following service accounts in vSphere: